Analyze and document code using GitHub Copilot

 Improve chat responses by adding context

-GitHub Copilot uses context to generate more relevant responses.
+GitHub Copilot uses context to generate relevant responses.

 Use the following steps to complete this section of the exercise:

-GitHub Copilot uses the Chat Context to understand the code files that are relevant to your prompt.
-You can add files to the Chat context using drag-and-drop operations, or you can use the Attach Context button in the Chat view.
+GitHub Copilot uses the Chat context to understand the code files that are relevant to your prompt.
+You can add files to the Chat context using drag-and-drop operations, or you can use the Add Context button in the Chat view.

-Instead of adding individual files manually, you can let Copilot find the right files from your codebase automatically.
-This can be useful when you don’t know which files are relevant to your question.
+Instead of adding individual files manually, you can let Copilot find the right files from your codebase.
+This approach can be useful when you don’t know which files are relevant to your question, but it does slow down the response time.
+To let Copilot find the right files automatically, add #codebase in your prompt.

 For example, enter the following prompt in the Chat view:

-@workspace /explain Explain how the data access classes work
+/explain Explain how the data access classes work -

 You should see a response that describes each of the data access classes (JsonData, JsonLoanRepository, and JsonPatronRepository) and how they work together to manage data access in the application.
 Key methods, such as LoadData, SaveLoans, and SavePatrons, should be mentioned in the response.